FAQ About Leading A Group

-A Leader’s number one job is to welcome people into their Group and make them feel comfortable!
+A Leader’s number one job is to welcome people into their Small Group and make them feel comfortable!

 - Love Jesus: They are a committed Christ follower who is actively growing in the Lord.
 Others describe them as growing